Huiliang-M/ITK-VTk/README.md

 Usage:

-I put all the source files and data file on Desktop.
+1.I put all the source files and data file on Desktop.
-I type the below command on terminal commandline ./3Dtest "/Users/huilianghuang/Desktop/data/img (%d).tif" 1 113
+2.I type the below command on terminal commandline 3../3Dtest "/Users/huilianghuang/Desktop/data/img (%d).tif" 1 113